Odds & EndsOn this page

 Q. Was an East Pakistan (Bangladesh) locomotive captured by India?

 During the India-Pakistan war of 1971, a locomotive from East Pakistan (now Bangladesh) which had arrived at Howrah was detained and never returned after the war ended.
-It is located now at Bandel, although it has never been operated since its appropriation.
+It was located at Bandel, although it was operated since its appropriation.
+It’s current status is unknown.

 Q. What is the ‘Pakistani Bridge’?